 Outcome Strategies There is a strong focus on arts and culture in the City.
-4.1 Promote the growth of arts The City works with local schools and businesses to and culture run programs.
-4.2 Embrace technology, creativity and innovation to There is a wide variety of public art in the City. solve complex problems and The City runs awards programs for arts and improve our City innovation.
+4.1 Promote the growth of arts The City works with local schools and businesses to run programs. and culture 4.2 Embrace technology, There is a wide variety of public art in the City. creativity and innovation to solve complex problems and The City runs awards programs for arts and improve our City innovation.
 4.3 Support and collaborate with Innovative businesses look to Belmont as a preferred location close to the airport and with links to universities. local schools and businesses